bangboompoww/bangboompoww.github.io/README.md

 **Project Overview:**

 Alot of people have become fans of anime and are very interested in more anime to watch.
 I know people that watched a few anime but didnt know where to go after that.
-Therefore, i made a project to help those people get a foundation set of anime to watch.
+Therefore, I made a project to help those people get a foundation set of anime to watch.

 **User Stories:**